tnsoftbear/flutter_currency_calculator/README.md

 It also provides the method for accessing one widget component from UI layer.
 The Settings feature calls it to display the list of available currencies in the Settings screen.

+You might be interested to review the way how do we prepare internal dependencies for the feature usage.
+Look to the [CurrencyFeatureDic](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/feature/currency/internal/app/init/currency_feature_dic.dart) class.
+It build dependency graph and pass dependencies down to the internal layers.
+This dependency assembling logic is called once at top layer of application [Bootstrapper](https://github.com/tnsoftbear/flutter_currency_calculator/blob/main/lib/front/app/boot/bootstrapper.dart) and is used in the CurrencyFeatureFacade too.

 ## Tests

 There are few unit tests for conversion input validation and calculation logic.